cev-api/Wurst7-CevAPI/README.md

 ### List UI (Search, MobSearch, ItemESP, Xray etc) Improvements
 - Able to specifically enter and save keywords into the list (Great for custom items on modded servers).
 - Able to clear the entire list with a single button
+- Can now multi-select items by holding CTRL or SHIFT
+- Deleting entries does not push you to the top of the list anymore

 ![ListUI](https://i.imgur.com/rjfk4em.png)